-After stunning improvements in patient outcomes for most childhood cancers in the latter half of the last century, cure rates have plateaued.
+After stunning improvements in patient outcomes for most childhood cancers in the latter half of the last century, cure rates have plateaued for many cancers.
 In particular, children with metastatic solid malignancies continue to have a less than 50 percent chance of survival despite being treated with highly intensive cytotoxic therapies.

 Neuroblastoma is a diverse malignancy affecting very young children that arises from the developing sympathetic nervous system.
 Neuroblastoma is responsible for a disproportionate amount of morbidity and mortality attributable to childhood cancer and is the main focus of the translational research program run by John Maris, MD, a pediatric oncologist at Children’s Hospital of Philadelphia (CHOP) who holds the Giulio D'Angio Chair in Neuroblastoma Research and a National Cancer Institutes Outstanding Investigator Award.

 Maris and his team of world-class clinicians and scientists are dedicated to rapidly translating research about childhood cancers from the laboratory to the patient.
-Their primary motivation is to improve patient outcomes, and they also deem neuroblastoma an outstanding model of cancer in general, such that discoveries of basic mechanisms of tumorigenesis are broadly applicable to other human malignancies.
+Their primary motivation is to improve patient outcomes for children with neuroblastoma.
+This tumor is also an outstanding model of cancer in general, such that discoveries of basic mechanisms of tumorigenesis in neuroblastoma are broadly applicable to other human malignancies.

 The Maris Laboratory’s goal over the next several years is to substantively improve cure rates for patients — particularly those with high-risk neuroblastoma where the 5-year survival rate is less than 50 percent — through a multidisciplinary and collaborative research program.
 The broad goal is to discover the fundamental mechanisms that subvert normal neural development and orchestrate neuroblastoma tumorigenesis, and then to translate this knowledge into patient-specific therapies that will be more effective and less toxic.
 Their comprehensive approach involves five highly integrated major research efforts.